NxNiki/C-Primer_Notes/README.md

 Converting a negative number to unsigned behaves exactly as if we had attempted to assign that negative value to an unsigned object.
 The value “wraps around” as described above.

+Writing `endl` has the effect of ending the current line and flushing the buffer associated with that device.

 ```C++
 unsigned u1 = 42, u2 = 10;
 std::cout << u1 - u2 << std::endl; // ok: result is 32